0 Flares Twitter 0 Facebook 0 Google+ 0 StumbleUpon 0 Pin It Share 0 Reddit 0 Email 0 Email to a friend 0 Flares ×

 From Ithaka by C.P.
 Cavafy (See the entire poem here)

 I can’t help myself–I return to Greece again and again.
 We thoroughly explored the Peloponnese and much of the mainland before we took to the sea.
 Finally, we assembled six friends, rented a boat through a guy I had met on line and in person in Washington D.C. (we met on a Prodigy travel board, to show you how long I’ve known the guy.
-Ever hear of Prodigy?)
+Ever hear of Prodigy?).
+We headed for the Greek Islands.

 We plotted a cruise through several Cycladic islands (the circle of islands in the center of the Greek Mediterranean.)

 A note to those who might want to follow in our wake–my friend Robert no longer owns this boat.
-And although there are other sailboats available, sailing does not suit everyone.
-You might find Mediterranean Cruises more to your liking with less spartan quarters and more help from crew.
+And although there are other sailboats available in the Greek islands, sailing does not suit everyone.
+You might find Mediterranean cruises more to your liking with less spartan quarters and more help from crew.

 Our captain helped us with a little grocery shopping in Athens before we left, and disabused us of the notion that we were in control of the itinerary.
-The wind and weather would determine much of where we would go.
+The wind and weather would determine much of where we which Greek islands we would visit.
 As it turned out, that meant striking Mykonos and adding Santorini to our trip.

 We had a captain, but no crew and we were invited to help sail if we wished.
 (I’ll show life on the boat in a future post).